code-423n4/2022-11-stakehouse-findings/data/Sathish9098-G.md

            64:   require(liquidStakingManager.isBLSPublicKeyBanned(_blsPublicKeyOfKnots[i]) == false, "BLS public key is not part of LSD network");

           84:    require(liquidStakingManager.isBLSPublicKeyBanned(_blsPublicKeyOfKnot) == false, "BLS public key is banned or not a part of LSD network");

+> FILE: 2022-11-stakehouse/contracts/syndicate/Syndicate.sol

+         622:   if (isKnotRegistered[_blsPublicKey] == false) revert KnotIsNotRegisteredWithSyndicate();

+         623:    if (isNoLongerPartOfSyndicate[_blsPublicKey] == true) revert KnotHasAlreadyBeenDeRegistered();

  ##

 ##  [G7]   Instead of using operator && on single require check .
-Using multiple require checks can save more gas:
+Using multiple require of if checks can save more gas:

-> There are 5 instances of this issue:
+> There are 9 instances of this issue:

 > FILE:   2022-11-stakehouse/contracts/liquid-staking/LiquidStakingManager.sol